LennieLENNIE

 Don't click it.

+Lennie trains both.
 On demand.
 In any key.
-Against a chord, by itself or acapella.
-Like you actually need when you're playing music.
+Against a chord, by itself, or a cappella.

 Lennie app showing interval practice progress